Taco Pasta – One Pan, Healthy, 30 Minutes – With Video

 - Reduce heat to low and add black beans and cheddar cheese.
 Stir until cheese is melted.

-- Serve immediately topped with any taco garnishes you love -- I used cilantro and avocado, but lettuce, tomato, green onion, and jalapeno would also be terrific!
+- Serve immediately topped with any taco garnishes you love -- I like cilantro and avocado, but lettuce, tomato, green onion, and jalapeno would also be terrific!

 Nutrition Information:Yield: 4 Serving Size: 1 of 4